-In quitting Canada, I cannot but wonder why Engand retains so unprofitable an appendage in her dominions; the only answer that can be made will bear an analogy with Montreal feelings .-- that is, Timber.
+In quitting Canada, I cannot but wonder why England retains so unprofitable an appendage in her dominions; the only answer that can be made is Patronage.

 One half is boundless snow, and the other half literally a wilderness: it is a colony maintained at an enormous expence.
-Two distinct branches of Government, a military and naval establishment, and no direct or indirect system of taxation to make any return, except a small import duty; but I place enquiry on the shelf, like an unfahionable Bill in St. Stephens's Chapel-- to be read this day six months.
-In addition, on the bounty of Government, rely numerous Indian Tribes, of little value in peace or war-as few of them possess a Tecumsen's fire .-- This brave, undaunted Indian, after the death of his friend and patron, Sir Isaac Brocke, found no kindred spirit with whom to act; but stung with grief and indignation, after upbraiding in angry just and hitter sarcasms, the retreat of our forces, his great soul, unequal to the task of fortitude, impetuous he rushed on a corps of cavalry, whose leader he supposed the American General Harrison, and like the gallant Shaw, of Waterloo celebrity, not until others fell by his arm, was he himself numbered with the dead.
+Two distinct branches of Government, a military and naval establishment, and no direct or indirect, system of taxation to make any return, except a small import duty; but I place enquiry on the shelf, like an unfashionable Bill in St. Stephen's Chapel-to be read this day six months.
+In addition, on the bounty of Government, rely numerous Indian Tribes, of little value in peace or war-as few of them possess a Tecumseh's fire. - This brave, undaunted Indian, after the death of his friend and patron, Sir Isaac Brocke, found no kindred spirit with whom to act; but stung with grief and indignation, after upbraiding in angry just and bitter sarcasms, the retreat of our forces, his great soul, unequal to the task of fortitude, impetuous he rushed on a corps of cavalry, whose leader he supposed the American General Harrison and like the gallant Shaw, of Waterloo celebrity, not until others fell by his arm, was he himself numbered with the deau.\

-^{}After the fall of poor Tecumseh, so terrible, while living, was his courageous name to the American troops, that although he attacked them singly, and fell at last by the hands of Colonel Johnson, one general shout took place, and they actually, in narrow stripes, as memorials, CALLANTLY took off his skin!
+\ After the fall of poor Tecumseh, so terrible, while living was his courageous name to the American troops, that although be attacked them singly, and fell at last by the hands of Colonel Johnson, one general shout took place, and they actually in narrow strips, as memorials, GALLANTLY took off his skin!